Generic selectors

 On the left hand side, below our chosen Policy, we can see the Requirements that are included in this Policy and an icon indicating whether or not they are enabled.

-In the above image we can see then information for a default Requirement, “Any destination IP”. looking at the details for this requirement we can see its name, its details, and the logic being used to trigger the Risk alert message.
+In the above image we can see then information for a default Requirement, “Any Service Open”. looking at the details for this requirement we can see its name, its details, and the logic being used to trigger the Risk alert message.
 This requirement is an example of compound logic being used.
-This risk will only trigger if all four conditions are met.
+This risk will only trigger if all three conditions are met.
 Conditions have four elements.

 Requirement Conditions

-Apply To This is the Table_Column that the logic will run on
+Apply To This is the Table_Column that the logic test will be applied

 Apply When If the string is found or not found